Take a Colon Health Assessment

-The board certified gastroenterologists at Sumner Regional Medical Center treat a broad range of conditions and provide recommendations to maintain health and prevent disease, including the following:
+The board-certified gastroenterologists and general surgeons at Sumner Regional Medical Center treat a broad range of GI-related conditions, including:

 - Barrett’s esophagus